 Anxiety can grab hold of kids at any point during their young lives, and sometimes it’s hard to pinpoint its origins—your child might be a budding perfectionist, or have developed some concerns over self-esteem, or is nervous about succeeding later in life.
-Recognizing some specific types of anxiety, though, can lead parents to the best tools to help their kids to cope.
+Recognizing some specific types of anxiety, though, can lead parents to the best tools to help their kids to cope such as taking them to childs play therapy.

 Suffering from test anxiety is so common among kids that it’s practically a rite of passage, whether they’re struggling in school or A-plus students.
 Maybe you have a child who does quite well in particular subjects, and even has an apparent mastery of the topic, but when it comes to test-taking, she freezes.
 Sound familiar?
 Stress can get the best of kids, but there are many ways to relieve test anxiety—good preparation being the primary one, and most teachers will work with your child to help them be more successful.